 What about copyright and licensed music in my podcast?

 AI clipping preserves the original audio of your episode.
 If your episode contains licensed music segments, those clips may get muted or flagged on TikTok/Instagram/YouTube based on each platform's music licensing deals.
-Best practice: trim licensed music out of your Riverside export before processing, or avoid clipping during music-heavy moments.
+Best practice: trim licensed music out of your episode export before processing, or avoid clipping during music-heavy moments.